csc302-spring-2021/proj-DaTeam/docs/phase1/model.md

 ## Database object diagram

-The diagram below shows an exmaple of:
+The diagram below shows an example of:
 - How multiple versions of the form can be saved in the database at the save time
 - How list field questions are stored
 - How to fetch all answers to a question regardless of version